5 Best WordPress Image Optimization Plugins Compared [2022]

 WP Compress: The Overall Experience

-But, if a client was to go to the WordPress Media Library to view the images they’ve uploaded to their website, they can see the percentage and file size savings of the WP Compress optimization as shown below:
+But, if a client were to go to the WordPress Media Library to view the images they’ve uploaded to their website, they can see the percentage and file size savings of the WP Compress optimization as shown below:

 WP Compress: Results